top of page

 H. for Habits (which are meant to reflect sustainable growth ).

-It sounds as if the original GROW paradigm is not growth/development-oriented.
-And as if the result of it are not permanent changes.
+It sounds as if the original GROW paradigm is not growth or development-oriented.
+And as if the result of it is not permanent change.
 I cannot agree with that.

 Second, there is the GROWTH model developed in 1998 by Professor Larry E. Greiner, but it deals with the phases through which each company goes through in its development.
 So it is about the Growth of an organization - not an individual.